bacalhau-project/bacalhau/docs/all-flags.md

 :::info

 The following commands refer to bacalhau cli version `v0.2.x`.
-For installing or upgrading a client follow the instructions in the [installation page](./getting-started/installation.md).
+For installing or upgrading a client, follow the instructions in the [installation page](./getting-started/installation.md).
 Run `bacalhau version` in a terminal to check what version you have.

 :::